Wizard2069/mern-simple-setup/README.md

 $ npm run start:dev
 ```

-Database

-Require MongoDB in local environment to run.
+Database (Require MongoDB in local environment to run)

 Create an .env file with following content in server-nest folder: